1. Shaw Exhibit Building

 This log house, originally located in what was known as the “French Settlement” area near Ellicott Creek Road and Niagara Falls Boulevard, was constructed of hand-hewn logs by the Schmitt family upon arriving in Amherst from Alsace-Lorraine.This house, intended as a permanent structure with clapboard exterior, two first rooms and an attic loft, is typical of the many log houses built in Amherst by German settlers.
 It is interpreted c.1843, when occupied by Henry Smith, his wife, six young children, Henry’s mother-in-law, and possibly a farmhand.

 Built c.1840, this small plank house is typical of the first small structures often built by the earliest residents of Western New York.
 Unlike most other homes of this type, this structure was never enlarged with major additions.
 It was located near Dann and Smith Roads on property owned by the Lapp family and appears to have been rented by a relatively poor tenant farmer or farmhand.
-The house features an exhibit of 19th century building techniques.
+It has been interpreted to feature a 19th Century general store.

 13. Bigelow House c.1860

 This style house is more commonly found in New England.
 The house, originally located near New and Smith Roads in East Amherst, was built between 1840-1857 by Henry Bigelow, one of Amherst’s early residents, whose family prospered in Williamsville throughout the 19th century.
 By the 1860s, the Bigelow’s Ransom Creek Farm and this house had been inherited by a son, Harry Foster Bigelow, a noted horticulturist.
 The interior has been refurnished to reflect the possible occupation of the house by Bigelow’s farm manager and his family between 1860-65.

 14. Trinity Evangelical Lutheran Church c.1854